akkadotnet/akka.net/docs/articles/networking/serialization.md

 Afterwards the configuration would need to be updated to reflect which name to bind to and the classes that use this serializer.

-### Programatically change NewtonSoft JSON serializer settings
+### programmatically change NewtonSoft JSON serializer settings
-You can change the JSON serializer behavior by using the `NewtonSoftJsonSerializerSetup` class to programatically change the settings used inside the Json serializer by passing it into the an `ActorSystemSetup`.
+You can change the JSON serializer behavior by using the `NewtonSoftJsonSerializerSetup` class to programmatically change the settings used inside the Json serializer by passing it into the an `ActorSystemSetup`.

 [!code-csharp[Main](../../../src/core/Akka.Docs.Tests/Networking/Serialization/ProgrammaticJsonSerializerSetup.cs?name=CustomJsonSetup)]